Sign up to our Newsletter

 5. How Long Does It Take to Become an International Lawyer?

-It will take at least seven years to join this profession: four years to obtain an undergrad and three years to obtain a JD degree.
-If you choose to pursue an LLM in International Law, it will add one more year to your timeline.
+To become an international lawyer, it typically takes at least seven years, including four years for an undergraduate degree and three years for a Juris Doctor (JD) degree; if you choose to pursue an LLM in International Law, it would add another year to the timeline.

 6. Is It Hard to Become an International Lawyer?